 James Schiller

-His clinical and research experience consists of an appointment at the Duchess County Dept. of Mental Hygiene (Poughkeepsie, NY, 2005-2006), qualitative data analysis for the Women's Ways of Knowing Diversity Project (Fielding Graduate Institute, 1995-1996), and an examination of patient and provider attachment styles and the impact upon treatment in a busy HIV outpatient case management clinic (Argus Community, Inc., 2008).
+His clinical and research experience includes experience with the Duchess County Dept. of Mental Hygiene (Poughkeepsie, NY, 2005-2006), qualitative data analysis for the Women's Ways of Knowing Diversity Project (Fielding Graduate Institute, 1995-1996) and an examination of patient and provider attachment styles and the impact upon treatment in a busy HIV outpatient case management clinic (Argus Community, Inc., 2008).
+Dr. Schiller has served as an Adjunct Faculty at Hunter College and Lehman College and has authored multiple healthcare-related presentations and publications.

-Dr. Schiller has served as a member of the Bronx Montefiore Hospital Community Advisory Board (2003), a Co-Chair of the NYS Dept. of Health Statewide CORBA Case Management Technical Assistance Group (1996-1997), and a Board Member at Large for the Partnership for the Homeless in NYC (1991).
-His excellence in the human service and case management fields has been recognized in 1997 in his receipt of the second annual Dr. Nicholas Rango Case Management Award from the NYS-DOH AIDS Institute, and an Achievement Award from Mario Biaggi, Member of Congress (1978).
-He continues to be recognized by the AIDS Institute and asked to provide technical assistance to case management programs throughout NYC.
-He maintains membership in the American Psychological Association, the New York State Psychological Association, and the International Association of Applied Psychologists.
+An active member of the service community, Dr. Schiller has served as a member of the Bronx Montefiore Hospital Community Advisory Board, a Co-Chair of the NYS Dept. of Health Statewide CORBA Case Management Technical Assistance Group, and a Board Member at Large for the Partnership for the Homeless in NYC.
+He has been recognized in 1997 in his receipt of the second annual Dr. Nicholas Rango Case Management Award from the NYS-DOH AIDS Institute, and an earlier Achievement Award from Mario Biaggi, Member of Congress.
+He continues to train and speak at- large on topics such as the Real Meaning of DEIB, the Underpinnings of Prejudice and Differences, and the provision of care to the disconnected in the community.

 iHealth Executive Director